redox-os/book/src/coding-and-building.md

 The Redox image is now mounted as a directory at: `build/x86_64/your-config/filesystem`

-- Unmount the filesystem and test your image. **You must unmount before you start QEMU**.
+- Unmount the filesystem and test your image. **You must unmount before you start QEMU**

 ```sh
 cd ~/tryredox/redox